-- 1 cup of sugar-free chocolate chips (I use stevia sweetend)
+- 1 cup of sugar-free chocolate chips (I use Lily's stevia-sweetened chocolate chips )

 - 1 cup of chopped walnuts

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.
 Line a 12x16 inch cookie sheet with parchment paper. )For thicker bars use a 9x13 greased baking pan.

-- In a stand up mixer beat together the butter, cream cheese and sugar substitute.
+- Using an electric mixer beat together the butter, cream cheese, vanilla extract, and sugar substitute.

-- Fold in the sugar-free chocolate chips and walnuts with a spatula.
+- Stir in the sugar-free chocolate chips and walnuts with a spatula.

-- Spread the batter evenly unto a 12X16 inch cookie sheet.
+- Spread the batter evenly into a 12X16 inch cookie sheet or 9x13 baking pan.
 Bake for 30-35 minutes or until golden brown.
 If you underbake them a little they will give you a chewier consistency.

 - Allow cookie bars to cool completely before slicing.